jerryYang2020/Self-adaptive-fine-tuning-of-deep-learning-super-resolution-microscopy/readme.md

 augmented by random cropping, rotation, and flipping.SFSRM took the concatenation of a low-resolution (LR) image and its edge map, which were reconstructed using the NanoJ-SRRF plugin in ImageJ, as a dual-channel input(Ring radius was set to 1 and axes in ring was set to 5).
+Pre-trained SFSRM models can be downloaded at the figshare repository (https://doi.org/10.6084/m9.figshare.26946601.v1).

 ## Fine-tuning steps